pyOpenSci/software-peer-review/_sources/how-to/review-triage-team.md.txt

 The review issue triage team's role is to do the following:

 - Ensure that after each review is closed, all metadata are filled out
 - Ensure that labels are updated accordingly.
-These labels are what we use to parse reviews that end up posted on our website, if they aren't labeled correctly they will not get automagically added.
+These labels are what we use to parse reviews that end up posted on our website.
+If they aren't labeled correctly, they will not get automagically added.
 - Ensure that the [post-review survey filled out](https://docs.google.com/spreadsheets/d/1jEk-DDpkz14Z07OX_o1cN2vHzVbJO6mQ83ihGXsWkLc/edit#gid=0) (for issues opened after March 2023).
 Note this page is only accessible to our editorial team and only contains names / gh user names of people who filled out the survey rather than any survey data.
-- Help the software review lead update older issues when metadata items is missing.
+- Help the software review lead update older issues when metadata items are missing.
-- Update review status on project board
-- Post on the [pyOpenSci Discourse packages channel](https://pyopensci.discourse.group/c/packages/8) announcing & celebrating that a successful review has been completed!
+- Post on the pyOpenSci Slack #pyos-updates channel announcing & celebrating that a successful review has been completed!
 - Make sure JOSS tracking is happening as expected

 The team might also do the following in some cases:

-- Close issue if it is open but complete
+- Close the issue if it is open, but complete

 ## Celebrating accepted packages